corrode/corrode.github.io/content/learn/migration-guides/java-to-rust/index.md

 One of Rust's underrated strengths is developer ergonomics.

 With Rust's strict compiler checks, a lot of potential bugs are caught during development, meaning fewer bugs in production.
 This leads to fewer code reviews and a smoother development process overall.
 You can move faster with more confidence.

+This matters even more when you're maintaining multiple platform-specific implementations (a common pattern in Java/Kotlin shops with Android, server, and desktop).
+Andrew Burkhart described exactly that consolidation story at 1Password:

+{% podcast_quote(player="s04e06-1password?t=07:50", attribution="Andrew Burkhart, Senior Rust Engineer at 1Password") %}
+"At the scale we're at now, it's just not feasible to have that much code and have that many different implementations.
+When you're building a security app, multiple implementations is a problem &mdash; any time you have to do that, there's now the risk that one of these implementations is vulnerable in some way that the other isn't. [...]
+Those languages may have different underlying models for async or memory management or whatever it is.
+And so it just wasn't feasible to continue on like that."
+{% end %}

 Over time, this leads to **more reliable code in production**.
 Rust's emphasis on memory safety and strict typing means that, once your system is built, you're less likely to face random crashes or bugs.
 This saves on-call costs and reduces the risk of downtime.